Concordia (mythology)

 In ancient Roman religion, Concordia (means "concord" or "harmony" in Latin) is the goddess who embodies agreement in marriage and society.
 Her Greek equivalent is usually regarded as Harmonia, with musical harmony a metaphor for an ideal of social concord or entente in the political discourse of the Republican era.
 She was thus often associated with Pax ("Peace") in representing a stable society.
 As such, she is more closely related to the Greek concept of homonoia (likemindedness), which was also represented by a goddess.

 Concordia Augusta was cultivated in the context of Imperial cult.
 Dedicatory inscriptions to her, on behalf of emperors and members of the imperial family, were common.

 In art and numismatics

-In art, Concordia was depicted sitting, wearing a long cloak and holding onto a patera (sacrificial bowl), a cornucopia (symbol of prosperity), or a caduceus (symbol of peace).
+In Roman art, Concordia was depicted sitting, wearing a long cloak and holding onto a patera (sacrificial bowl), a cornucopia (symbol of prosperity), or a caduceus (symbol of peace).
 She was often shown in between two other figures, such as standing between two members of the Imperial family shaking hands.
 She was associated with a pair of female deities, such as Pax and Salus, or Securitas and Fortuna.
 She was also paired with Hercules and Mercury, representing "Security and Luck" respectively.

-Worth of note was the production of coins depicting the Goddess Concordia in imperial Rome, such as between Marcus Aurelius and Lucius Verus, or among armies.

-Curiosities

-The representation of Goddess Concordia on a Roman coin of Gens Aemilia (denarius of Lucius Aemilius Lepidus Paullus) inspired Laura Cretara for the obverse of Italy's commemorative 1000 lire of 1970, "Roma Capitale".
+Several imperial coins depicted the goddess Concordia, such as those issued by Marcus Aurelius and Lucius Verus.
+The representation of Concordia on a Roman coin of the gens Aemilia (denarius of Lucius Aemilius Lepidus Paullus) inspired Laura Cretara for the obverse of Italy's commemorative 1000 lire of 1970, "Roma Capitale".